nlm-irp-jianglab/ProkFunFind/docs/source/inputs.rst

   ===============  ==============================================================================
   Name              Description
   ===============  ==============================================================================
-  base.dir          The folder where all configuration file store([TODO]_: remove dependence later)
+  base.dir          The base folder of all configuration files([TODO]_: remove dependence later)
   ---------------  ------------------------------------------------------------------------------
   detect.tool       The method used to detect the genes
                     option: